Memory from coupled instabilities in unfolded crumpled sheets

 \section{Abstract}

-Crumpling an ordinary thin sheet transforms it into a structure with unusual mechanical behaviors, such as logarithmic relaxation, emission of crackling noise, and memory retention.
-A central challenge lies in understanding how these behaviors emerge from the underlying complex geometry.
-Here we combine global force measurements and 3D imaging to correlate the global mechanical response and the underlying geometric transformations.
-We find that the response of crumpled sheets to cyclic strain is intermittent, hysteretic, and encodes a memory of the largest applied compression.
+Crumpling an ordinary thin sheet transforms it into a structure with unusual mechanical behaviors, such as enhanced rigidity, emission of crackling noise, slow relaxations, and memory retention.
+A central challenge in explaining these behaviours lies in understanding the contribution of the complex geometry of the sheet.
+Here, we combine cyclic driving protocols and 3D imaging to correlate the global mechanical response and the underlying geometric transformations in unfolded crumpled sheets.
+We find that their response to cyclic strain is intermittent, hysteretic, and encodes a memory of the largest applied compression.
 Using 3D imaging we show that these behaviours emerge due to an interplay between localized and interacting geometric instabilities in the sheet.
 A simple model confirms that these minimal ingredients are sufficient to explain the observed behaviors.
-Finally we show that after training multiple memories can be encoded, a phenomenon known as return point memory.
+Finally, we show that after training multiple memories can be encoded, a phenomenon known as return point memory.
 Our study lays the foundation for understanding the complex mechanics of crumpled sheets, and presents an experimental and theoretical framework for the study of memory formation in systems of interacting instabilities.

 Before discarding a scrap piece of paper, we often crumple it offhandedly.
 Yet, the simplicity of this action stands in stark contrast to the complexity it introduces.
-A crumpled sheet has a wonderfully intricate geometry, and it exhibits unusual, glass-like mechanical behaviors.
-These include slow logarithmic relaxation \citep{matan2002crumpling,lahini2017nonmonotonic}, emission of crackling noise \citep{houle1996acoustic,kramer1996universal}, and perhaps most staggeringly, various forms of memory.
-A crumpled sheet retains a memory of the shape it was deformed to \citep{kramer1996universal,oppenheimer2015shapeable}, a memory of the duration of past mechanical perturbations \cite{lahini2017nonmonotonic}, and a memory of the largest load it had been subjected to \cite{matan2002crumpling}.
+A crumpled sheet has a wonderfully intricate geometry, and it exhibits unusual mechanical behaviors.
+These include enhanced rigidity \cite{matan2002crumpling,deboeuf2013comparative,croll2019compressive}, emission of crackling noise \cite{houle1996acoustic,kramer1996universal}, slow relaxations \cite{matan2002crumpling,lahini2017nonmonotonic}, and perhaps most staggeringly, various forms of memory.
+A crumpled sheet retains a memory of the shape it was deformed to \cite{kramer1996universal,oppenheimer2015shapeable}, a memory of the duration of past mechanical perturbations \cite{lahini2017nonmonotonic}, and a memory of the largest load it had been subjected to \cite{matan2002crumpling}.